 A targeted ad means the right customers are more likely to see and click on it, keeping your CPC low.

-Tip 4: Check out your relevance score
+Tip 4: Check out your Relevance Score

 For example, clicking on the ad or converting as a result of seeing the ad increases your score, while hiding or reporting it lowers it.